-In FY 2023 CAT did the following using 5307 funds, other FTA discretionary funds and some grant funds.
+In FY 2023 CAT did the following using 5307 funds and other FTA discretionary funds.

 - Maintained and updated the Transit Asset Management/ State of Good Repair (TAM/SGR) Plans and shared the TAM/SGR targets with CORE MPO. - Maintained and updated the Public Transportation Agency Safety Plan (PTASP) and shared the safety targets with CORE MPO. - Processed grant applications to access both FTA funds and flexed FHWA funds. - Conduct project planning in further development of specific CAT transit service projects by determining precise location, alignment, and preliminary design of improvements. - Continued to analyze and optimize the current transit system in light of COVID-19 response, driver shortage and other transit operations, and to work on service refinements and enhance operational efficiency of the system.
-This process resulted in the temporary service changes starting on October 31. - Conducted Title VI/EJ/Anti-poverty/equity planning with involvement of traditionally underserved communities for continuous and effective public viewpoint approaches. - kicked off several major plan updates and development Transit Master Plan, Transit Development Plan, Zero Emission Implementation Plan, ARP Route Restoration Study, and AOPP Funded Study to address persistent poverty. - Continued to coordinate with CORE MPO for transit and paratransit planning. - Kicked off the CAT EV Zonal Micro Project funded by SMART grant funds.
+This process resulted in the temporary service changes starting on October 31. - Conducted Title VI/EJ/Anti-poverty/equity planning with involvement of traditionally underserved communities for continuous and effective public viewpoint approaches. - kicked off several major plan updates and development Transit Master Plan, Transit Development Plan, Zero Emission Implementation Plan, ARP Route Restoration Study, and AOPP Funded Study to address persistent poverty. - Continued to coordinate with CORE MPO for transit and paratransit planning.